MrS0n1CTF/Infranova-C2/README.md

 Final Statement

-Infranova C2 is the original work of Youssef Ayman (Mr-S0n1CTF).
+Infranova C2 is the original work of Mr-S0n1CTF.
 This project represents months of research, development, and testing.
 It is designed to be an educational and practical tool for understanding modern C2 infrastructures.

 Lead Architect & Creator: Mr-S0n1CTF
 Origin: Cairo, Egypt 🇪🇬
-Copyright: © 2026 Youssef Ayman.
+Copyright: © 2026 Mr-S0n1CTF.
 All rights reserved.

 ---